ghajba/hibernate_example/README.md

-# javatime
+# Date and Time API branch

-This repository contains a sample application done with Hibernate 4.
+This repository contains a sample application done with Hibernate 5 to support articles about the new Date and Time API support introduced with Hibernate 5.

-## Releases

-For every new update I will create a release containing everything added previously.